-Tipping is an act of showing appreciation for services one gets on a tour from the crew and staff.
+Tipping is an act of showing appreciation for the services one gets on a tour from the crew and staff.
 Others find it surprising, especially coming from nations and cultures where it is not practiced at all.
-This is such because on these treks Mount Kilimanjaro and Mount Meru demand a large crew consisting of a senior guide, assistant guides, cooks and porters.
-This is not the same as on a safari whereby only a driver tour guide and a cook are enough.
+This is because on these treks Mount Kilimanjaro and Mount Meru demand a large crew consisting of a senior guide, assistant guides, cooks, and porters.
+This is not the same as on a safari whereby only a driver tour guide and cook are enough.

-You may ask why is it not included in the package, simply because as a company do not involve ourselves in the process.
-We only provide you our guidelines on tipping the crew which you will directly do it yourself at the gate on the last day.
-Also we avoid loosing transparency and being accused of overcharging our clients and underpay tips to the crew.
-As tips depend on the size of the group it not ours to know in the future what the final size of the group will be, this is a task conducted by our senior guide.
+You may ask why it is not included in the package, simply because we do not involve ourselves in the process as a company.
+We only provide you our guidelines on tipping the crew which you will directly do yourself at the gate on the last day.
+Also, we avoid losing transparency and being accused of overcharging our clients and underpaying tips to the crew.
+As tips depend on the size of the group it is not ours to know in the future what the final size of the group will be, this is a task conducted by our senior guide.

 Our Tipping Guideline.

-The staff is always extremely grateful to a generous tip, and our company has prepared this tipping guideline below of which will assist our clients.
-It is to be noted that amounts shown below includes;
+The staff is always extremely grateful for a generous tip, and our company has prepared this tipping guideline below which will assist our clients.
+It is to be noted that the amounts shown below include;

 • Senior guide 20$ -25$ per day from the whole group